A Tractable Unified Skew-t Distribution and Its Copula for Heterogeneous Asymmetries

-At Step~2, $\wvec$ is sampled next, also as a block from its posterior $p(\wvec|\lvec,\yvec_{\mbox{ obs}})=\prod_{i=1}^n f_{Gam}(w_i;a,b_i)$, with $a = (d+q+\nu)/2$ and
+At Step~2, $\wvec$ is sampled next, also as a block from its posterior $p(\wvec|\lvec,\thetavec,\yvec_{\mbox{ obs}})=\prod_{i=1}^n f_{Gam}(w_i;a,b_i)$, with $a = (d+q+\nu)/2$ and

-At Step~3, each element of \(\thetavec\) is sampled conditional on $\lvec$ and $\wvec$.
-A range of popular methods can be used here, and we simply sample each element one-at-a-time\footnote{Each constrained or bounded element of $\thetavec$ is first transformed to the real line using a one-to-one transformation (e.g. logarithm for positive valued parameters) to simplify sampling.} (in random order to improve mixing) using adaptive random walk Metropolis-Hastings.
-The parameter constraint in Assumption~\ref{asmp:LP} is imposed after generating each element of $\Psi$ and $A$ as follows.
+At Step~3, each $\theta_i$ is sampled conditional on $\thetavec_{-i}$, $\lvec$ and $\wvec$.
+A range of popular methods can be used here, and we simply sample each element\footnote{Each constrained or bounded element of $\thetavec$ is first transformed to the real line using a one-to-one transformation (e.g. logarithm for positive valued parameters) to simplify sampling, with care taken to correct the posterior for these transformations.} (in random order to improve mixing) using adaptive random walk Metropolis-Hastings.
+When generating each element of $\Psi$ and $A$ the parameter constraint in Assumption~\ref{asmp:LP} can be imposed on the draws as follows.
 Compute the diagonal matrix $H=\Sigma-\Delta \Omega^{-1} \Delta^\top$, where recall that $\Delta, \Omega$ and $\Sigma$ are all known functions of $\{\Psi,A\}$.
-Then simply reorder the columns of $\Delta$ to ensure the leading diagonal elements of $H$ are ordered as permutation $\pi^*$; i.e. in ascending order.
-To see that the order of the leading diagonal elements of $H$ corresponds to the order of the columns of $\Delta$, recall that $\Sigma$ is a function of $\Delta$ as in Lemma~\ref{lem1}.
+Then simply reorder the rows of $\Delta$ to ensure the leading diagonal elements of $H$ are ordered as permutation $\pi^*$; i.e. in ascending order as discussed in Section~\ref{sec:truse} (and thus also the ordering of $A$ and $\Sigma$).
+This approach ensures each draw satisfies the bound $\Delta \in {\cal P}(\Omega)$ without rejection.